second-state/whitepapers/smart-contracts-search-engine/start-a-search-engine.md

 }
 ```

+#### Configuring the Python harvester (a single config.ini file)

-**Blockchain -&gt; rpc variable in config.ini** It is important that the search engine is pointing to the correct RPC endpoint i.e. CMT TestNet vs MainNet.
-It is also important that you set the average block time \(this will make the system run more efficiently\).
+It is important that the search engine is pointing to the correct RPC endpoint i.e. CMT TestNet vs MainNet.
+It is also important that you set the average block time (this will make the system run more efficiently).

 ```text
 [blockchain]